Maya Gallery

-Maya Gallery is a contemporary, artist-run gallery in Singapore, founded in April 2012 by artist couple Jeffrey Wandly and Masturah Sha’ari, with programming that highlights Singapore’s multicultural heritage—including a focus on Malay artists—and regional contemporary art through exhibitions, publications, and community outreach.
+Maya Gallery is a contemporary, artist-run gallery in Singapore, founded in April 2012 by artist couple Jeffrey Wandly and Masturah Sha’ari, with renewed direction, centering on Malay artistic heritage.
+As a research-driven, non-profit institution, it is committed to documenting, preserving, and advancing key narratives in Singapore’s post-independence art history.
+By maintaining active dialogue on significant modern masters, continued development of its founders’ practices, and supporting contemporary artistic growth, the gallery creates a custodial space for cultural memory and critical discourse.

 History

-Maya Gallery opened its first space in Kampong Glam in April 2012, officiated by actor and Nominated Member of Parliament Janice Koh, and later relocated to Oxley Bizhub 2 in Ubi in 2015, before moving to its current space at Genting Lane in MacPherson/Potong Pasir during the COVID-19 pandemic in 2021.
+Maya Gallery opened its first space in two-storey shophouse in Kampong Glam in April 2012, officiated by actor and Nominated Member of Parliament Janice Koh.
+It later relocated to Oxley Bizhub 2 in Ubi in 2015, before moving to its current space at Genting Lane in MacPherson/Potong Pasir during the COVID-19 pandemic in 2021.

 Artists

 The gallery represents Singapore pioneers such as Hadiah Warisan recipient Idris Mohamed Ali, and Sarkasi Said, and the estates of Mohamed Abdul Kadir (S. Mohdir), and Sulaiman Suhaimi.
 It has also exhibited works by Cultural Medallion recipients Iskandar Jalil and Chng Seok Tin.
 It currently features works by Idris Ali, Terence Tan, Suriani Suratman, Hiroko Mita, P. Gnana, Aziza Ali, Teena Raju, Yeo Jian Long, and co-founders Jeffrey Wandly and Masturah Sha’ari, as part of its programming that includes established and emerging artists.